gleam-lang/website/frequently-asked-questions.md

-Generally the OTP libraries for Gleam are optimised for type safety rather than upgrades, and use records rather than atom modules so the state upgrade callbacks may be slightly more complex to write.
+Generally the OTP libraries for Gleam are optimised for type safety rather than upgrades, and use records rather than atom modules so the state upgrade callbacks may be more complex to write.

+## How does Gleam compare to...

-## How does Gleam compare to Alpaca?
+### How does Gleam compare to Alpaca?

 [alpaca]: https://github.com/alpaca-lang/alpaca